drgreenwell/Web-based-Checklist/README.md

 # Overview

 The goal of this software is to provide users with a convenient and efficient way to manage their tasks, improve productivity, and stay organized.
-The list may change and things simplified as I continue to work on this project, but this is what I think I can accomplish at this time.

 Key features of the software will include:
 1. Task Creation and Editing: Users can add new tasks with titles, descriptions, due dates, and priority levels.
 They can also edit existing tasks to update details or make changes.